Reading & Read, Write Inc

 Read, Write, Inc. takes place daily in Early Years and Key Stage 1 and three times a week for children requiring it in Key Stage 2.
 The children develop their early skills in listening for sounds, recognising some letters in Nursery and continue throughout school until they have completed the programme.
 RWI is an early phonics and reading programme that provides a structured and systematic approach to teaching phonics and early literacy.
 It follows an interactive approach Including a number of short, sharp tasks so that children are involved and engaged throughout the whole session.
 It is designed to create fluent, independent readers, confident speakers, independent spellers and willing writers.

-If you would like more information about Read Write Inc. then you can visit their website, http://www.ruthmiskin.com/en/read-write-Inc.-programmes/phonics/ or feel free to pop in and discuss how to support your child further with our English coordinator Mrs Marsland.
+If you would like more information about Read Write Inc. then you can visit their website, http://www.ruthmiskin.com/en/read-write-Inc.-programmes/phonics/, pop in and discuss how to support your child further with our English coordinator or view this presentation.

 We teach word reading and comprehension through independent, guided and shared reading.
 During guided reading we use a carousel model, where children have the opportunity to read and respond to their reading in a wide variety of ways every day.
 As a school we teach through a creative curriculum thematic approach.
 To embed Reading throughout curriculum, each year group will have at least one novel as a theme, at least once a year.
 We also ensure that children are read to from a class novel every day and visit the town library at least once every half term.
 We embrace a love of ‘book talk’ throughout school where children and adults are encouraged to discuss their opinions about what they have read during class time, break time, lunch time, and during our well attended after school reading clubs in our brand new school library.
 We ensure that every child has the opportunity to celebrate their reading through whole school reward systems and during special occasions such as assemblies, and events such as Roald Dahl Day and World Book Day.